 The traditional acoustic violin produces warm, rounded tone thanks to the natural resonance of its tonewoods.
 It stretches four strings from tuning pegs to a tailpiece, over a bridge made of maple that transfers sound vibrations to the soundboard.

 An electric violin has built-in pickups to amplify its sound.
+Electric violins have a solid body design with wiring and batteries found in its body.
 It produces a brighter, more raw sound than its acoustic counterparts, and electronic signal generated can be tweaked and enhanced.
 To avoid feedback caused by resonance in the violin’s hollow body, electric violins usually have solid bodies, and often have simple designs to reduce weight.

 Classical and folk musicians usually prefer acoustic violins, whereas rock and jazz musicians opt for electric violins.
 So if you intend to buy a new violin, do consider the style of music you will play the most.
 In case you’re a beginner, go in for an inexpensive, acoustic one.